Trimectal CF, 35 mg 60 pcs

 With caution

-Classification of the frequency of side effects according to World Health Organization (WHO) recommendations:
+Classification of the frequency of side effects according to the recommendations of the World Health Organization (WHO):

-frequency is unknown – it is not possible to determine the frequency of occurrence from the available data.
+frequency unknown – based on available data, it is not possible to determine the frequency of occurrence.

 Blood and lymphatic system disorders: